 As part of this program, manufacturers now are required to submit annual data on payment and other transfers of value that they make to covered recipients.

 The data submissions period is followed by 45 days for physicians to review their Open Payments data and dispute errors before the public release.
-Follow the steps below to review and dispute errors.
+Although that deadline has passed, you can still review and dispute errors.
 Corrections will be reflected in the next scheduled update of hte database.

 Step 1: Complete CMS e-verification process today

 You must complete CMS' e-verification process via the CMS Enterprise Portal (EIDM).
 New users will be required to complete a one-time EIDM registration process.
 Visit the Frequently Asked Questions for answers to some of the more common questions about the EIDM process.